yast/ycp-killer/README.md

   2. **Clone the yast-core repository and compile your own `ycpc`**

      Custom-compiled `ycpc` is needed because Y2R relies on some features that are not present in `ycpc` bundled with openSUSE 12.3.
+These fatures are implemented in the `y2r_fixes` branch.

          $ sudo zypper in make yast2-devtools libtool gcc-c++ bison \
            docbook-xsl-stylesheets expect dejagnu flex boost-devel doxygen
-         $ git clone git://github.com/yast/yast-core.git
+         $ git clone git://github.com/yast/yast-core.git -b y2r_fixes
          $ cd yast-core
          $ make -f Makefile.cvs
          $ make